 - See the About section for further information regarding discounts.

 - Song writing, Script Writing and Specific Theatre classes are 1 1/2 hours long and priced at £155 for a 12 week term.

 You may also like

 By studying the composition and lyricism of popular music song writers and artists, students will learn to write in a variety of genres and in a variety of different subject matters.
 They will begin to formulate an understanding of all aspects of song writing, including form/structure, lyric writing, and subject, reading your audience, self-expression, style, arrangement and collaboration.
 Through exposure to new and exciting musical genres, styles and approaches, working in groups to ‘co-write’, composing and writing to a variety of different briefs and the opportunity to experiment with their own writing style, students will build a repertoire of material that will develop their own artistic identity and unique writing styles.
-Please note this is a 1 1/2 hour class and fees reflect this.
+This class is one and a half hours and runs at 12.30 - 2pm.

 These classes allow children to keep fit and learn fun, creative routines, with each class structured to suit the age group and different abilities.
 Street dance classes are a mixture of commercial street dance, hip-hop and general techniques that help enhance coordination and rhythm.
 During the term children will focus on various skills within dance, work on taught choreography, take part in group creativity, and learn to effectively improve performance.
 Working in groups to show routines to other peers will help boost their confidence, dancing to a wide variety of music including classics and latest hits.
 Street Dance has its own annual show, fully choreographed and devised by the teacher.
 Street Dance allows children to express themselves and enjoy what they can do with their body through music that they can relate to.
 These classes run between 12.30 and 2.30pm.